1995–96 Australian region cyclone season: Storm names

 Tropical cyclones are assigned names by the Australian Bureau of Meteorology or Papua New Guinea.
 Tropical cyclones are named if they are non-frontal low pressure systems of synoptic scale developing over warm waters, or if Dvorak intensity analysis indicate the presence of gale force or stronger winds near the centre.
 Therefore, tropical systems with gales in one or more quadrants, but not near the centre, are not named.
 All names assigned in the Australian region are selected sequentially.
 Only the names used during this cyclone season are listed below.
 The complete list of names for each basin are found in the World Meteorological Organization's official lists.

 Each Australian Tropical Cyclone Warning Centre (Perth, Darwin, and Brisbane) maintained a list of names arranged alphabetically and alternating male and female.
 Tropical cyclones that develop in the South-East Indian Ocean are assigned names by the Tropical Cyclone Warning Centre in Perth.
 This region includes the areas east of 90°E, south of the Equator, and west of 125°E. Tropical cyclones that develop south of the Equator between 125°E and 141°E are assigned names by the Tropical Cyclone Warning Centre in Darwin, Northern Territory.
 This area includes most of the cyclones that form in the Arafura Sea and Western Gulf of Carpentaria.
 Tropical cyclones in the Coral Sea and Eastern Gulf of Carpentaria between 141°E and 160°E and south of 10°S are assigned names by the Tropical Cyclone Warning Centre in Brisbane, Queensland.

-Storms that enter the region that were named by the Mauritius meteorological service or the Fiji Meteorological Service retain their original names.
+Storms that enter the region that were named by either the Mauritius Meteorological Services or the Fiji Meteorological Service retain their original names.
 However, those that move from the Australian region into the South-West Indian Ocean (west of 90°E) are renamed by Météo-France.
 Additionally, the Tropical Cyclone Warning Centre in Port Moresby, Papua New Guinea reserves the right to name cyclones that develop in the Solomon Sea and Gulf of Papua, north of 10°S between 141°E and 160°E. Names issued by Port Moresby are retired after one use.